azuredevcollege/trainingdays/day3/challenges/challenge-bo-1.md

 - Capacity mode (**OPTIONAL**): if you want to, you can choose _Serverless_

 :::tip
 📝 The `Serverless` option is a perfect fit for development environments and small applications.
-You can find out more about the pricing tier here: <https://docs.microsoft.com/en-us/azure/cosmos-db/throughput-serverless>
+You can find out more about the delpoyment option here: <https://docs.microsoft.com/en-us/azure/cosmos-db/throughput-serverless>
 :::

 Leave all other settings as proposed by Azure.